IPK-BIT/blast2galaxy/docs/tutorial.md

 !!! note
     It is highly recommended to install blast2galaxy in an isolated environment created with an environment management tool like conda/mamba, pixi, virtualenv or similar.

+!!! tip
+    It is also possible to install blast2galaxy via conda/mamba from the BioConda channel.
+This is explained in the [Installation section](installation.md#installation-with-mamba-or-conda).

 ```
 pip install blast2galaxy